oneapi-src/oneDPL/documentation/library_guide/overview.rst

-Parallel API can be used with the `C++ Standard Execution Policies <https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t>`_ to enable parallelism on your host.
+Parallel API can be used with the `C++ Standard Execution Policies <https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t>`_ to enable parallelism on the host.

 The |onedpl_long| is implemented in accordance with the `oneDPL Specification <https://spec.oneapi.com/versions/latest/elements/oneDPL/source/index.html>`_.